 During this three-day course, you will learn to:

-- Use people-centered design to improve workshop planning
+• Use people-centered design to improve meeting planning

-- Assemble your workshop plan systematically using building blocks, considering alternatives for different audience needs
+• Assemble your meeting plan systematically using building blocks, considering alternatives for different audience needs

 Who should attend the Design Your Facilitation Strategy course?

-Engaging for anyone who runs a lot of meetings, this course is particularly effective for the following people:
+Engaging for anyone who runs a lot of meetings, this course is particularly effective for leaders and managers who want to:

 What will I take away from the course?